NCIP/gdc-docs/docs/Data_Portal/Users_Guide/analysis_center.md

 # GDC Analysis Center

-The Analysis Center is the central hub for accessing tools to support cohort analysis.
-The Analysis Center can be accessed by clicking on the Analysis Center button in the GDC Data Portal header, on the "Explore Our Cancer Datasets" button on the home page, or on one of the sites in the human anatomical outline or bar graph.
+The Analysis Center is the central hub for accessing the tools that support cohort analysis.
+The Analysis Center can be accessed by clicking on the 'Analysis Center' icon in the GDC Data Portal header, the "Explore Our Cancer Datasets" button on the home page, or  one of the sites in the human anatomical outline or bar graph.

 [![Analysis Center View](images/FullAnalysisCenter.png)](images/FullAnalysisCenter.png "Click to see the full image.")